Many guys ask me what is the cost of living in the Philippines before they fully commit to booking their plane ticket.

 One of the wonderful things about the Philippines is you can create your own custom lifestyle depending on your budget and how you feel at the moment.
+According to Movehub, the Philippines is one of the cheapest countries in the world.

 Many tourists/expats come to the Philippines and live on a cheap shoestring budget.
 It’s a haven for retirees and senior citizens who retired from their jobs and live on a limited, fixed income.
+You’re able to retire like a King instead of barely scratch by.

 They rent cheap apartments for as little as $60 per month and eat cheap food like noodles, rice, fruits and vegetables.